OSINTer-Platform/OSINTer/README.md

 - Ubuntu Server 20
 - CentOS Linux 8
 - Rocky Linux 8

-<br>We do recommend running OSINTer on Arch Linux, as this has proven to have a substantial perfomance increase over the other distributions during our veryextensive testing, but we do realize that this unfortunatly isn't possible foreveryone, and therefore we fully support the other platforms listed.
+We do recommend running OSINTer on Arch Linux, as this has proven to - for unknown reasons - have a substantial perfomance increase over the other distributions during our very extensive testing, but we do realize that this unfortunatly isn't possible foreveryone, and therefore we fully support the other platforms listed.

 # Technical
 While OSINTer is designed to be installed on a host or series of hosts, which have just been installed, it can also be installed on host(s) running other software.
 Keep in mind that doing so will probably interfere with the following list of software if it's already installed:

-## Nginx
+### Nginx
 OSINTer utilizes Nginx to utilize the frontend portion of the solution.
 In order to do so, the webserver will be reconfigured for OSINTer.
 - It will replace the nginx config file found at /etc/nginx/nginx.conf◇ This will make the nginx service run as the osinter-web user
 - It will create a new site in /etc/nginx/site-available and create a symlinkto that in /etc/nginx/sites-enabled
 - It will restart the service

-## PostgreSQL
+### PostgreSQL
 In order to store the collected information, OSINTer utilizes PostgreSQL.
 If the server already has PostgreSQL installed it will be reconfigured for OSINTer:
 - On non-Debian based systems, it will try to initialize a new DB cluster inthe default location.◇ For Arch this is var/lib/postgres/data as defined in the Archlinux.jsonfile and for CentOS/Rocky Linux this is /var/lib/pgsql/data as pre-definedby the OS
-- It will replace the postgres.conf file and the pg_hba.conf file◇ This will keep the authenification method for the postgres user as beingpeer-authentification
+- It will replace the postgres.conf file and the pg_hba.conf file◇ This will keep the authenification method for the postgres user as being peer-authentification
-   → This will prevent any kind of connection to the DB using anything elsebut the unix socket
+   → This will prevent any kind of connection to the DB using anything else but the unix socket
-- It will create a new DB and a whole range of new users described in thepg_hba.conf file
+- It will create a new DB and a whole range of new users described in the pg_hba.conf file
 - It will restart the service

 ## Custom Certificates